Shangri-La Lake

 Given the description of Shangri-La (a Tibetan word for “Heaven on Earth,”) one might not immediately think of troubled Pakistan as the proposed location of earthly paradise.
 It is undisputed that Hilton visited the Northern valleys of Pakistan a couple of years before publishing his book.
 Nevertheless, the exact location remains unknown, and one can only speculate which place in the Greater Himalayan Region was the main inspiration for his depiction.

 As a result of the continued volatile political situation in Pakistan, the anticipated influx of tourists never came.
-Thus, today, the resort sits rather forlorn in the undoubtedly beautiful valley.
-The resort comprises of two buildings of mock-Chinese architecture, as well as an airplane, which once served as a restaurant (but is only sporadically open today).
-The airplane is a reference to Hilton’s depiction of a plane that crash-landed at Shangri-La – makes the unusual sight of Far East Asian architecture in Pakistan even stranger.
+For years, the resort sat rather forlorn in the undoubtedly beautiful valley.
+The resort comprises two buildings of mock-Chinese architecture, as well as an airplane, which once served as a restaurant.
+The airplane is a reference to Hilton’s depiction of a plane that crash-landed at Shangri-La, which makes the unusual sight of Far East Asian architecture in Pakistan even stranger.
+In recent years, local tourists started pouring in, and more flashy restaurants and hotels opened on or near the lake.

-Unsurprisingly, the Skardu Valley is not the only place in the greater region which claims to be the “real” Shangri-La.
+Unsurprisingly, the Skardu Valley is not the only place in the greater region that claims to be the “real” Shangri-La.
 Most of these places are located in the People’s Republic of China.
 In 2001, Zhongdian County in Yunnan, was even officially renamed Shangri-La County.
-Additionally, historians regularly claim that certain places in Nepal, Bhutan and India might have been the true inspirational source for Hilton.
+Additionally, historians regularly claim that certain places in Nepal, Bhutan, and India might have been the true inspirational source for Hilton.

 Know Before You Go